athos9204/java_sdk_v2/mobile-connect-demo/README.md

 ## Getting Started

 You must have first registered an account on the [MobileConnect Developer Site](https://developer.mobileconnect.io) and created an application to get your sandbox credentials.
+You should set your application redirectUrl to http://localhost:8001/mobileconnect.html

 ## Running the Demo Application
 Ensure you have build the [mobile-connect-sdk](../mobile-connect-sdk) jar using [Maven](https://maven.apache.org/) repository.